-1 Birthday Paradox (7 points)
+1 Birthday Paradox (30 points)

-Consider a domain of size n = 2000.
+Consider a domain of size n = 3000.

-A: (1 points) Generate random numbers in the domain [n] until two have the same value.
+A: (5 points) Generate random numbers in the domain [n] until two have the same value.
 How many random trials did this take?
 We will use k to represent this value.

-B: (3 points) Repeat the experiment m = 250 times, and record for each how many random trials this took.
+B: (10 points) Repeat the experiment m=300 times, and record for each how many random trials this took.
 Plot this data as a cumulative density plot where the x-axis records the number of trials required k, and the y-axis records the fraction of experiments that succeeded (a collision) after k trials.
 The plot should show a curve that starts at a y value of 0, and increases as k increases, and eventually reaches a y value of 1.

-C: (1 points) Calculate the empirical expected value of the number of k random trials in order to have a collision.
+C: (5 points) Empirically estimate the expected the number of k random trials in order to have a collision.
 That is, add up all values k, and divide by m.

-D: (2 points) Describe how you implemented this experiment and how long it took for m = 250 trials.
+D: (10 points) Describe how you implemented this experiment and how long it took for m = 300 trials.
 Show a plot of the run time as you gradually increase the parameters n and m.
-Try to reach n = 1,000,000 and m = 10,000.
-If your implementation cannot finish at these values, explain why, and what would be needed to fix it.
+(For at least 3 fixed values of m between 300 and 10,000, plot the time as a function of n.)
+You should be able to reach values of n = 1,000,000 and m = 10,000.

-2 Coupon Collectors (7 points)
+2 Coupon Collectors (30 points)

-Consider a domain of size n = 50.
+Consider a domain [n] of size n = 100.

-A: (1 points) Generate random numbers in the domain [n] until every value $i \in [n]$ has had one random number equal to i.
+A: (5 points) Generate random numbers in the domain [n] until every value $i \in [n]$ has had one random number equal to i.
 How many random trials did this take?
 We will use k to represent this value.

-B: (3 points) Repeat step A for m = 250 times, and record for each the value k of how many random trials we required to collect all values $i \in [n]$.
+B: (10 points) Repeat step A for m = 300 times, and for each repetition record the value k of how many random trials we required to collect all values $i \in [n]$ .
 Make a cumulative density plot as in 1.B.

-C: (1 points) Use the above results to calculate the empirical expected value of k.
+C: (5 points) Use the above results to calculate the empirical expected value of k.